-Denver touched millions of people with his folk-based pop songs, reaching superstar status in the 1970s.
+Singer-songwriter John Denver touched millions of people and reached superstar status with his folk-based pop songs, many of them based in Colorado.

-“Certainly, in my travels, you meet someone from the other side of the world, someone from New Zealand, and you say, 'I'm from Colorado,' and the first thing out of their mouth is, 'Oh, John Denver!'"
-Brown says.
+Today, he personifies the state for people worldwide.
+“Certainly, in my travels, you meet someone from the other side of the world, someone from New Zealand, and you say, 'I'm from Colorado,' and the first thing out of their mouth is, 'Oh, John Denver!' " Brown said.

 Former Colorado state senator Bob Hagedorn is one of many who were touched by Denver’s songs.